Why use fake news?

-The goal is to mislead social media users locally and abroad, but why?
+Broadly speaking, the goal of these strategies is to mislead social media users locally and abroad.
+But why?
 When you dig deeper, it becomes evident that misleading information can have detrimental effects and can be used to:

 How is this achieved?